-Enzo Zak Lux works as a multidisciplinary architectural designer based in Berlin and Helsinki.
+Enzo Zak Lux works as a multidisciplinary architectural designer based in Berlin.

 In his work, he explores the interaction of colour and architectural space.